valence-labs/prop-score-pairing/README.md

 - `--lr`
 - `--unbiased`: Boolean flag for whether to use the unbiased 2-stage least squares loss (this involves sampling twice from the source modality).

+By default, `probing.py` will run for 2 epochs with batch size 500, and learning rate 0.0001, without the unbiased loss.
+The default should be used for testing purposes.